Olena Chekan: Publications

 Chekan published book-interview Etoile d'Alex Moscovitch (The Star of Alex Moscovitch).
 This book was written by Chekan in Moscow in 1990–1991 on the basis of personal conversations and political memories by Alex Moscovitch, companion of General de Gaulle.
 The book-interview was published in Moscow at publishing house NORD in 1992 with the autobiography of Moscovitch Le Temps Des Punaises in Russian.

 Her son, Bohdan Rodyuk-Chekan, initiated publishing of English translation of her creative works and collections of her best materials published previously in The Ukrainian Week.
-Austrian artist and publisher published the book titled The Quest for a free Ukraine in Vienna at the editorial house Der Konterffei in 2015.
+Austrian artist and publisher Robert Jelinek published the book titled The Quest for a free Ukraine in Vienna at the editorial house Der Konterffei in 2015.
 The second book, Hymns to Ukrainian Art, published in 2016, includes further interviews published in The Ukrainian Week as well as chapters on acting career and literary work.